ichthyosaurus/sailfish-patch/README.md

 * rpmbuild

 ## AUTHOR
-Written by Mirian Margiani based on `gen-sailfish-patch` by Cornerman.
+Written by Mirian Margiani based on `sailfish-patch` by Cornerman.

 ## COPYRIGHT
-Copyright (C) 2016  Cornerman, 2018  Mirian Margiani
+Copyright (C) 2016  Cornerman, 2018-2019  Mirian Margiani

-`gen-sailfish-patch` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+`sailfish-patch` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-`gen-sailfish-patch` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+`sailfish-patch` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with `gen-sailfish-patch`.
+You should have received a copy of the GNU General Public License along with `sailfish-patch`.
 If not, see <http://www.gnu.org/licenses/>.